uc-cdis/gen3-helm/docs/local-observability.md

 problem rather than a collection one.
 Work forwards along the path.

-1. **Is Alloy tailing the pod?** `kubectl -n monitoring logs deploy/alloy -c alloy | grep "opened log stream"` names each container it reads. `tailer stopped; will retry` against a pod that is still starting is normal and clears on its own.
+1. **Is Alloy tailing the pod?** `kubectl -n monitoring logs deploy/alloy -c alloy | grep "opened log stream"` names each container it reads. `tailer stopped; will retry` is normal against a container that is not running, and clears once it starts.
+Against a pod wedged in `ImagePullBackOff` or `Init:CreateContainerConfigError` it repeats on a backoff for as long as the pod exists - that is a broken pod, not a broken collector.
 1. **Is Loki accepting the writes?** `kubectl -n monitoring logs deploy/alloy -c alloy | grep "error sending batch"`.
    A 500 reading `at least 1 live replicas required, could only find 0` means Loki's single ingester missed its heartbeat, which on a laptop is resource pressure rather than